Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 | ...   |     IN         |     4096  |    N/A     |    0.262  |    N/A   |   0.064  |      N/A    |
 +-------+----------------+-----------+------------+-----------+----------+----------+-------------+

-The report shows the P2P transfer corresponds to the receiving device (i.e. transfer type IN).
+The report shows the P2P transfer corresponding to the receiving device (i.e. transfer type IN).

 P2P Data Transfer between FPGA Card and NVMe Device